European Committee for Electrotechnical Standardization: History

+CENELEC was founded in 1973.
+Before that two organizations were responsible for electrotechnical standardization: CENELCOM and CENEL.
 After the Dresden Agreement (1996), CENELEC coordinates standard development activities with IEC.
 Older IEC standards were converted in 1997 by adding 60000, for example IEC 27 became IEC 60027 and the same standards are also published in the EN 60000 series to indicate adoption by CENELEC as a European standard; for example IEC 60034 is also available as EN 60034.
 Regional European standards issued by CENELEC, which are not adopted IEC standards, are numbered in the EN 50000 series.

 As of 2017, more than 90% of the standards passed by CENELEC used the Dresden Agreement process.
 The alternative process in which a member National Committee proposes a standard is called the Vilamoura process (or procedure).

 The Dresden Agreement was updated with the Frankfurt Agreement in October 2016, and decisions are detailed in CENELEC Guide 13 (2016).
 Following the publication of this guide, IEC standards adopted by CENELEC shall be referenced as "EN IEC 6xxxx".